trevordevore/levurehelper-dataview_tree/README.md

 The DataView Tree will process the `ValidateRowDrop` message sent by the DataView behavior.
 You should not handle this message.
 Instead, the DataView Tree dispatches the `ValidateNodeDrop` message with the following parameters:

-1. pDraggingInfoA: Array with `action` (dragAction), `mouseH`, and `mouseV` `ids`, `drop level`, `source control id`, and `source stack` keys.
+1. pDraggingInfoA: Array with `action` (dragAction), `mouseH`, and `mouseV` `ids`, `root ids`, `drop level`, `source control id`, and `source stack` keys.
 The `mouseH` and `mouseV` keys are the same parameters passed to `dragMove`.
 The `ids` is a comma delimited list of node ids that are being dragged.
-If the user clicked on a parent node all descendant node ids will be included in this list as well.
+If the user clicked on a parent node all descendant node ids will be included in this list as well. `root ids` are the ids which can be moved without affecting any of the parent/child relationships in the dragged nodes.
 The `drop level` is the level that the drop is will occur at. `source control id` is the long id of the DataView that started the drag operation. `source stack` is the short name of the stack the control
 2. pProposedParentNodeId: The proposed id of the parent that the ids being dragged will be associated with.
 3. pProposedChildPosition: The proposed child position within the parent that the first id in the ids being dragged should be assigned to.